-My dissertation seeks to examine how revolutionary movements come to adopt strategies of either violent insurgency or nonviolent civil resistance in their efforts to either overthrow or secede from a political regime.
+My dissertation seeks to examine how revolutionary movements come to adopt strategies of either armed insurgency or civil resistance in their efforts to overthrow a political regime.
 For more on my dissertation research, please click here.

 “A Step Short of the Bomb” in Journal of Public and International Affairs (2011).

 The global spread of technology will inevitably result in more states acquiring the scientific and technical means to create a nuclear weapon.
 In order to confront this reality, policymakers and analysts must develop a better understanding of why some states feel compelled to conduct overt nuclear tests while others are content to pursue a strategy of hedging: developing the capability but not actually testing or deploying nuclear weapons.
 Using case studies from Japan and South Asia, this article seeks to explain nuclear policy through a combination of two factors.
 First, states attempt to maximize their relative security vis-à-vis their rivals by balancing the value of deterrence with the risk of proliferation.
 Secondly, domestic political sentiment and the balance of power amongst competing bureaucratic factions may either enable restraint or push a state toward conducting a nuclear test.
 By applying these two factors to the case of Iran, this article will evaluate the drivers of Iranian nuclear behavior and offer policy recommendations to increase the odds that Iran will pursue a latent, rather than an overt, nuclear capability.

 “From Coexistence to Cleansing: Ethnic Violence in Baghdad, 2003-2007″ in al-Nakhlah: Online Journal of Southwest Asia and Islamic Civilization (Spring 2011)